Get in touch with a Caribbean Citizenship by Investment specialist

 What family members can I include in my Grenada citizenship by investment application?

-Eligible family members can acquire citizenship and a Grenada passport, with the main applicant applying to the investment program.
-This includes Grenada citizenship for:
+Eligible family members can acquire a second citizenship and a Grenadian passport alongside the main applicant applying to the Grenada citizenship program.
+This includes:

 • Spouse